Preston Heights, Illinois: Transportation

 Pace provides bus service on Routes 504, 511 and 512 connecting Preston Heights to downtown Joliet and other destinations.

 Education

 It is mostly in the Laraway Community Consolidated School District 70C, with portions in the Joliet Public School District 86.
 All of it is in the Joliet Township High School District 204.

+Some students are zoned to Joliet Central High School while others are zoned to Joliet West High School.